scrabbletank/farhome-rules/rulesdoc.md

 After an unarmed attack, if you have nothing in your offhand you may take the Off-Hand attack action, making two unarmed attacks instead of one, each rolling a single wound for damage.

 #### Wrestler
-When grappling a creature you gain 2 superior dice when making Strength rolls to move or shove a creature.
+When grappling a creature you gain 2 superior dice when making Strength rolls to grapple, move or shove a creature.

 #### Longcaster
 Spells with a range of 5 tiles or more gain +3 range.
 Spell attacks against creatures in cover grant them one less defense die.